-Georgia Trucking Accidents 101: Why Trucking Accidents are Different
+Georgia Trucking Accidents 101: Why They Are Different

 Nearly 11 million commercial trucks are on the road in the United States.
 Trucks can be 70 to 80 feet long, and weigh up to 80,000 pounds.
 By comparison, the average car weighs 5,000 pounds.
 When you combine the size and weight of trucks with a compensation system that encourages drivers to stay on the road at all costs, and understaffed and underfunded regulators, you have a recipe for disaster.
 Trucks are involved in more than 10% of all fatal crashes nationwide.
 In Georgia alone, in 2011, there were over 150 fatal accidents involving trucks.
 Trucking accidents can be complex events.
 Often there are multiple vehicles involved, severe injuries, and substantial damage to property.
 If you are involved in a trucking accident, you need to know how trucking accidents are different from other accidents.

 While much of this information applies in all states, if you are injured in an accident in a state other than Georgia, you should talk to an Atlanta personal injury lawyer there.